JustinByrne/Raspberry-Pi-Web-Radio/README.md

 cp raspberrypiwebradio.service.example raspberrypiwebradio.service
 ```

 Edit the service replacing `<username>` with your username this is usually `pi`.
-The move the service to the services directory.
+Then move the service to the services directory.

 ```bash
 sudo mv raspberrypiwebradio.service /etc/systemd/system/raspberrypiwebradio.service